Do You Need to Track Your Brand?

 Does your industry tend to be influenced by brand?
 For example the brand awareness for commodity food products may be minimal, but for consumer electronics, it’s likely to be far more important.

 Is your business already branded to some degree?
 For example, if you own a car dealership, you’re already leveraging the manufacturer’s brand.
 It may be useful, however, to track the awareness of your specific dealership.

-Similarly, if you own a franchise, such as a McDonald’s location, your brand is pretty much already defined, and a brand tracking study might not make sense.
+Similarly, if you own a franchise, such as a McDonald’s location, your brand is pretty much already defined.
+Therefore, a brand tracking study might not make sense.

-And there are cases that fall in the middle, where you may do business under a brand name, but essentially run your own business.
-If you’re a real estate broker, for example, you probably work through a real estate agency, but your own personal brand awareness will contribute much to your success in getting listings and making sales.
+There are also cases that fall in the middle, where you may do business under a brand name, but essentially run your own business.
+For example, if you’re a real estate broker, you probably work through a real estate agency, but your own personal brand awareness will contribute much to your success in getting listings and making sales.

 If you’re just starting your business, there’s really no brand to measure, and no baseline to track against.
 You may not have even decided on a name for your brand yet.
-But once you launch your business, and your product or service begins getting some traction, you may want to begin measuring what your target audience thinks about your brand.
+However, once your business is launched, and your product or service begins getting some traction, you may want to begin measuring what your target audience thinks about your brand.